-3.2 Initialization of the Algorithm
+B. Initialization of the Algorithm

-At the beginning of the search, we descend to the first leaf/solution of the tree using a DFS.
-We then backtrack once to each open node (this is similar to performing the first 2 iterations of LDS), which allows computing their Q-Values.
+At the beginning of the search, we descend to the first leaf of the tree using a DFS.
+We then backtrack once to each open node (this is similar to the first 2 iterations of LDS), which allows computing their Q-Values.
 Then, we start using the Q-Values in order to choose the next node to backtrack to.
-Each time a new node is visited for the first time, its Q-Value is initialized using the value of its parent.
+Each time a new node is visited for the first time, its Q-Value is initialized using its parent's value.